beinborn/relative_importance/README.md

 # Relative Importance in Sentence Processing

-This project contains the code for the following paper: <br>
+This project contains code for the following paper: <br><br>
 Nora Hollenstein, Lisa Beinborn (2021): <br>
 [Relative Importance for Sentence Processing](https://arxiv.org/abs/2106.03471) <br>
 *to appear in the proceedings of ACL 2021* <br>

 ### 1. Re-run experiments
 In order to re-run our analyses, simply run `python analyze_all.py`.
-Note that some calculations might take a little.
+Some calculations take a bit more time.
 Feel free to comment them out.

 If you want to reproduce the data extraction, run `python extract_all.py`.
 Note that this takes quite long.
 You need to make sure that you have downloaded the eye-tracking corpora (see extract_human_fixations/README.md for details).